Songs from the Hole Mon, Nov 25, 2024, 6:30–9:30 pm

 Artistic Noise is a Harlem-based nonprofit consisting of artists, educators, activists, licensed art therapists, and many gifted young people.
 For over 20 years, they have connected the power of artistic practice with thousands of young people who are incarcerated, on probation, in foster care, unhoused, or otherwise impacted by the juvenile court system.

-At its core, Represent Justice is about using the power of media to engage audiences in reimagining the justice system, and creating real demand for change.
+Represent Justice is about using the power of storytelling to engage audiences in reimagining the legal system, and creating real demand for change.
 Represent Justice started as an impact campaign inspired by the life and legacy of Bryan Stevenson, and launched in December 2019 alongside the Warner Bros. theatrical release of Just Mercy.
-Through a two-year strategic plan, Represent Justice will continue to engage audiences through powerful stories and media, to build awareness and spark collective action.
+Represent Justice engages audiences through film-based impact campaigns and original storytelling that builds awareness, grows narrative power within system-impacted communities, and sparks collective action.

 On the Hour